 1.10.1.
 Lifetime Achievement Award

-184.108.40.206.
+126.96.36.199.
 Criteria: The individual receiving this award should be a long—standing member of the tactical community.
 His (or her) career should reflect an exemplary and lifelong commitment to the tactical community.
 To qualify, the individual’s level of personal involvement has risen to that of a “calling” to serve the tactical community.
 Through such leadership and dedicated service, the recipient has enhanced the professionalism of CATO and SWAT teams throughout California.
 This award may be presented posthumously.
+Due to the nature of this award, it shall require a unanimous vote of the CATO Board of Directors.

 1.10.2.
 Award of Valor